keithbuhler/keithbuhler.github.io/fun/writings-sin-of-satan.md

 ## The Sin of Satan, a Dialogue ##

-Setting: *Zach and Lucy, brother and sister, are reading on a Sunday summer afternoon. *
+*Setting: Zach and Lucy, brother and sister, are reading on a Sunday summer afternoon.*

 Zach: Look it up, O Light One.

 Lucy: Why, O Lame One?

-I'm trying to read.
+Z: I'm trying to read.

-But Zach, I want to know whether God the Father is humble.
+L: But Zach, I want to know whether God the Father is humble.

 I think so... but just look it up.